Business Administration – Management

 Other activities one might consider while studying at Cottey include: Join LEO-Cottey's Leadership, Experience, & Opportunity program-a four-level program leading to a certificate in leadership, work as business manager for The Spectrum (Cottey's student newspaper), serve as an officer for a campus organization or project, participate in Cottey's Student Government Association (S.G.A.), become involved in Golden Key-Cottey's ambassador program, or join Cottey's chapter of ROTARACT.

-Department of Business & Economics Learning Objectives
+Business Majors Learning Objectives

 Students who complete course offerings in the department will show progress in the following learning objectives: